E37-Tech/superior-slider/README.md

 - Email: e37tech@gmail.com
 - GitHub: E37-Tech

-#### If you find Superior Slider useful, please consider giving it a star on GitHub! ⭐
+#### If you find Superior Slider useful, please consider giving it a star ⭐